TrimbleSolutionsCorporation/TSDRemotingAPIExamples/README.md

 * **CreatingAndAnalyzingModel**
 This project shows how to use TSD Remoting API from a command line application to create a multi-material model, add loading, run analysis, and extract analysis results to a .csv file.
 The example is designed to work with an empty model set to an EC regional code, as it sets materials in entities to EC materials.
+* **ExtractingDesignResults** This project shows how to use TSD Remoting API from a command line application to find values from the results tables for a given member by inputting text that will be used to search for lines in the results tables where that text appears.

 ## Compatibility

-These examples use TeklaStructuralDesigner.RemotingAPI version 23.1.0 and are compatible with Tekla Structural Designer 2023 Service Pack 1.
+These examples use TeklaStructuralDesigner.RemotingAPI version 23.2.0 and are compatible with Tekla Structural Designer 2023 Service Pack 2.